Bucknell-ECE/PortalBox-ManagementPortal/README.md

 This project is licensed under the Apache 2.0 License - see the LICENSE file for details

 ## Configuration
 Configuration is handled with two files.
-The first, `public/config/config.ini` specifies the database connection parameters used by the Backend API and the Google OAuth Client ID used for OAUTH2 authentication.
+The first, `public/config/config.ini` specifies the database connection parameters used by the webservice a.k.a REST API and the Google OAuth Client ID used for OAUTH2 authentication.
 The second `public/styles/palette.css` is used to set the site's color palette.
-We have provided an example configuration files in the respective directories.
+Example configuration files are provided in the respective directories.
 To use the Bucknell color palette simply copy `public/styles/example-palette.css` to `public/styles/palette.css`.
-While copying `public/config/example-config.ini` to `public/config/config.ini` is the fastest way to get started, you will need to then edit `config.ini` and enter your database connection parameters and API key.
+While copying `public/config/example-config.ini` to `public/config/config.ini` is the fastest way to get started, you will need to then edit `config.ini` providing your database connection parameters and API key.

 *Note*: currently only Google is supported as as OAUTH provider and you will need to provide a public redirect url (no local only addresses like web.makerspace.local) for your web site when you generate an OAUTH Client ID.
 See also: https://developers.google.com/identity/protocols/OpenIDConnect